kbhagi/C_Sharp_Fundamentals/README.md

 AssemblyInfo.cs is an identification for the assemboly that will be produced as a result of compilation.
 That is the result of When we compile an application you get an executable that is the assebmly

-App.config is a settings for an application. like connection to database
+App.config is a settings file for an application. like connection to database

 Using statement to import code from different namespaces.
 Every class you create has a class called Program.
 Main method is entry point to application.
 When you run our applicatino clr executes code inside main method.

 Methods have input and output.

+Variable: a name given to a storage location in memory.
+Constant: an immutable value .
+To create safety in our application